crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 	<pre><code> $ python kappa.py CrowdFlower_data.txt majority_data.txt
 	kappa = 0.969854</code></pre>

 	To compare how well the three methods agree on the worker qualities, we will use [Kendall tau](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient) correlation, which we talked about in class.
-Python has a [built-in implimentation](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kendalltau.html) that you can use, or you can [impliment it yourself](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient#Algorithms).
+Python has a [built-in implementation](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kendalltau.html) that you can use, or you can [impliment it yourself](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient#Algorithms).
 Note that Python use's a slightly different definition than we discussed in class, so you might get different numbers depending on which method you decide to use.

 	Your deliverables for this section are the 6 files you generated (3 "url \t label" files and 3 "workerId \t quality" files) and any code you used to generate them.
 Your code should be clearly named and reasonably commented.
 We will not need to run it, but we should be able to read it and see clearly what you did to generate your results.
 Remember to fill in the [questionnaire](https://docs.google.com/forms/d/1ERSmqJA8OXEUPm-clXhONd91CAQqHpKTLXZ5rgGhnl4/viewform?usp=send_form).

-##Part 2: The EM algorithm
+## Part 2: The EM algorithm

 The data aggregation algorithms you used above were straightforward and work reasonably well.
 But they are of course not perfect, and with all the CS researchers out there, all the Ph.Ds that need to be awarded and all the tenure that needs to be got, its only natural that many fancier, mathier algorithms have arisen.